This story was updated August 2018.

 Gunnar needed a dog wheelchair to make him whole again.
-Mounting veterinary bills made it impossible for the Parkers to afford one.
-A relative started a GoFundMe page to help them financially.
-The Parkers were shocked at the number of contributions that poured in from strangers who wanted to get Gunnar back on his feet.
-Soon the Lab was wheeling around on his own.
+But the amount of veterinary bills the family had acquired to fix Gunnar’s spine made it impossible for the Parkers to afford one.
+A relative started a GoFundMe page to help them.
+The Parkers were surprised at the number of friends and family who stepped up to help Gunnar get his cart.
+Contributions even came in from strangers who heard Gunnar’s story and wanted to get the dog back on his feet.
+Soon the big Labrador was wheeling around on his own.

-In August, Jason started another GoFundMe page for other paralyzed dogs in need.
-Again he was surprised by the generosity of people who wanted to help.
-The money raised has benefitted paraplegic dogs around the world.
-Gunnar’s Wheels has shipped a cart as far away as Portugal to get a paralyzed dog walking.
+Today Gunnar’s Wheels has shipped carts as far away as Portugal to get a paralyzed dog walking.
 They also gave a set of wheels to a retired therapy dog, an injured military dog and a rescue group that took in a dog with a broken back.
-Altogether they have placed carts with a total of 40 paraplegic pups.

 Jason asks recipients to do two things in return for getting a dog wheelchair: